IBM/ToDoBackend/DatabaseWorkshop.md

 ```
 This should print the column names of the `ToDos` table with no data in (i.e. no rows).

-Now we will start modifying the methods which handle requests so that they no longer use the `todoStore` array and instead store and retrieve data from this database table.
+Now we will start modifying the methods which handle requests so that they no longer use the in-memory `todoStore` array and instead store and retrieve data from the database table.

 ### 6. Adding  @escaping
 All of the handlers now need to have `@escaping` added to their function signature, as the ORM uses an escaping method.
 Add `@escaping` to each method, after `completion:`.
 For example: